michab66/jlaunch/README.md

 A complete sample call may look like

     `jlgen MakeLauncher C:\cygwin64\tmp\Farboo.exe ..\mmt-icon-1024.png app.mmt de.michab.app.mmt.Mmt`.

+## How to generate a Windows `.ico`-file -- `CreateWindowsIcon`

+The command *`CreateWindowsIcon`* lets you create a Windows `.ico`-file from a given input `.png`-file.
+Internally the input `.png` gets scaled to square images of the pixel sizes 16x16, 32x32, 64x64, 128x128 and 256x256.
+The resulting `.ico`-file is generated in the directory of the input file, with an `.ico` suffix.
+The command line is:

+    `jlgen CreateWindowsIcon <input.png>`.

+A sample command line is

+    `jlgen CreateWindowsIcon felix.png`.

+This results in the creation of the file `felix.ico` in the same directory as `felix.png`.

+## How to generate a MacOS `.icns`-file -- `CreateAppleIcon`

+The command *`CreateAppleIcon`* lets you create a MacOS `.icns`-file from a given input `.png`-file.
+Internally the input `.png` gets scaled to square images of the pixel sizes 16x16, 32x32, 64x64, 128x128 and 256x256.
+The resulting `.icns`-file is generated in the directory of the input file, with an `.icns` suffix.
+The command line is:

+    `jlgen CreateAppleIcon <input.png>`.

+A sample command line is

+    `jlgen CreateAppleIcon felix.png`.

+This results in the creation of the file `felix.icns` in the same directory as `felix.png`.

 # I have the launcher executable and the icon files, what now?
 Note that the generated launcher--in our example 'Farboo.exe'--has to be placed in the existing jlink image directory hierarchy at the same position where the file `jvm.dll` is located.
 This is currently `{jlink-app-root}/bin/server` but this may change in coming versions of the Jdk.